bwr0835/pyxrfpower/README.md

 Mac, Linux, and Windows systems are all supported.

-Currently, HDF5 and Matlab files are supported; <ins>**however**</ins>, because synchrotron light sources can store data differently (i.e. have different file structures), if the synchrotron of interest is not available, please contact <benjaminroter2026@u.northwestern.edu> and provide a sample file so the structure can be included.
+Currently, HDF5 and MBLANK Matlab files (see [2]) are supported; <ins>**however**</ins>:
+- For HDF5 files, because synchrotron light sources can store data differently (i.e. have different file structures), if the synchrotron of interest is not available, please contact <benjaminroter2026@u.northwestern.edu> and provide a sample file so the structure can be included.
+- If using a separate Matlab file structure, please send an email request to have that structure included.

 # Introduction